YetAnotherNerd/whatlastgenre/plugin/beets/README.md

 If you didn't install whatlastgenre, make sure to have it in PYTHONPATH:

     export PYTHONPATH="${PYTHONPATH}:~/git/whatlastgenre"

+In that case you also must configure beets to point to the plugin's path, for example:

+    pluginpath:
+        ~/git/whatlastgenre/plugin/beets/beetsplug

 See also: [beets doc about plugins](https://beets.readthedocs.io/en/latest/plugins/index.html)